scale-it/algo-builder/packages/algob/README.md

 # Builder

 Algob is the CLI (Command Line Interface) for Algo Builder.
-Think about it as a Ethereum Truffle but for Algorand projects.
+Think about it as an Ethereum Truffle but for Algorand projects.

 Please read the main [README](https://github.com/scale-it/algo-builder/blob/master/README.md) file for details about the project and `algob`.
 This file provides a development description about the `algob` package.